AdobeDocs/experience-platform.en/help/segmentation/api/getting-started.md

 ## Next steps

-To being making calls using the [!DNL Segmentation Service] API, select one of the available endpoint guides.
+To being making calls using the [!DNL Segmentation Service] API, select one of the available endpoint guides either using the left navigation rail or withing the [developer guider overview](./overview.md)